LynnSoler/Node.js-Chat-Application/README.md

 # Node.js-Chat-Application
+Following some recent inspiration to continue my JS practice + expand my Dev toolset into Node.js.
-Continuing JS:  Socket.IO Chat App in progress.. (incl.
-MongoDB, mLab)
+This is a Socket.IO Chat App currently in progress (incl.
+MongoDB, mLab).
+Stay tuned!...